VenturianTome/VenturianTome/src/5.Characters/Fakes-Dopplegangers.md

 ----

 ## Johnny Toasts
+- Zombie Toast
+  - Origin: *Haunted By Batman*
+  - Something is wrong with his face; he says he's thinking about going home and doing a crossword puzzle and says he's been taking a new medication \[1:18]
+  - 5:40 - Ghost wants Fake Toast to explain how he keeps reviving because they were just at HIS funeral; Ghost wonders if 'this zombie thing' is permanent and thinks that that might what's wrong with Fake Toast's face /[5:40]
+  - He stole the real Toast's Bowie-knife \[6:18 / 13:09]
+  - He left the refrigerator door open, which is an evil deed \[7:14]
+  - He's allergic to wood \[10:50]
+  - He was killed by Batman \[13:45]
 - Chucky Toast
   - Origin: *Big Dragon Mod*
   - When Ghost is stranded in multiple dimensions during the Puppet Arc, he lands on an island inhabited by Rosie and Chucky Toast